 1. Campaign source

-This UTM parameter snippet determines the social network, search engine, newsletter name, or other sources that is driving the traffic.
+This UTM parameter snippet determines the social network, search engine, newsletter name, or other sources that are driving the traffic.

 Example: Facebook, Twitter, blog, newsletter, etc.